-Last February the simulator recorded the 'landing on Mars' with related space walks: the mission was aimed at testing the effects of stress and isolation that a long space journey can cause in the astronauts' brains.
+Last February the simulator recorded the 'landing on Mars' with related space walks: the mission was aimed at testing the effects of the stress and isolation that a long space journey can cause in the astronauts' brains.

-The 'space pioneers' received emails from friends and families 'from Earth', communications that naturally came with the same delay that the real ones will have (given the distance between the two planets): the possibility of keeping in touch with their loved ones is was crucial to the morale of the astronauts.
+The 'space pioneers' received emails from friends and families 'from the Earth', communications that naturally came with the same delay that the real ones will have (given the distance between the two planets): the possibility of keeping in touch with their loved ones is was crucial to the morale of the astronauts.
 Paradoxically, to withstand such a mission, men will have to go back to the past, adjusting their psyche to the times when communications were very slow.
-Will they go back to the times when you wrote to a family member and received an answer after a month, by letter?
+Will they go back to the days when you wrote to a family member and received an answer after a month, by letter?
 Certainly not, but they will have to get used to not having the instantaneity of a text message or a tweet.

 Now the team of talented explorers is awaited for 4 days of medical tests, which will also have to evaluate the physical effects of the long stay on 'Mars'.